klarna/kco-ios-example-app/README.md

 viewController.sizingDelegate = self;
 ```

-You need to implement these two methds.
+You need to implement these two methods.
 In the resize event it is up to you how to layout the views, but you need to make sure the view gets the required size.
 Wether you manually set frames or use autolayout is totally up to you.

 ```objective-c
 #pragma mark - KCOEmbeddableCheckoutSizingDelegate